swt-user/LLM_Planning_Paper_List/Readme.md

 +  "Towards Reasoning in Large Language Models: A Survey"
 +  "ARB: Advanced Reasoning Benchmark for Large Language Models"
 +  "SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning"
++  "SCREWS: A Modular Framework for Reasoning with Revisions"

 ## Webagent
 + "WebArena: A Realistic Web Environment for Building Autonomous Agents"